Icehawk78/FrozenCookies/README.md

 ## Bookmarklet install

 1. Paste the *contents* (not the url) of http://icehawk78.github.io/FrozenCookies/fc_bookmarklet_loader.js into a bookmark.
+(Use the of https://github.com/Icehawk78/FrozenCookies/blob/master/fc_bookmarklet_loader.js if you're on the beta.)
 2. Load up Cookie Clicker.
 3. Load the recently created bookmark.